What is the difference between translation & interpreting?

 what is the difference between human & machine translation?

 Machine translation is automatic and it does not take into account cultural nuances, slang, double-entendres and the myriad of complexities that make languages interesting.
+That is why translators use Google Translate during their downtime to create ridiculous gargle-translated memes that only those in their community find funny.

 A professional translator, on the other hand, is a magical human being who is trained to carefully and masterfully weave through these challenges; crafting a flawless, native-sounding final rendition of the source text in the target language.

-In short, there is no point of comparison.
+In short, there is absolutely no point of comparison.
 The work of a flesh-and-bone translator will routinely beat machine translations, hands down.

 do you offer language classes?